Living Loud: Andrew Foster – Pioneer Missionary, Educator, Mentor, and Advocate for the Deaf

 Dr. Foster started more deaf schools than anyone in the history of deaf education.
-The hundreds of deaf children who have learned to read, write and communicate carry on his legacy.
+One reason we see ASL used outside of North America is due to missionary’s like Andrew Foster.
+The hundreds of deaf children who have learned to read, write and communicate under Dr. Foster carry on his legacy.

 Camp, Ted (2011, September 22).
 A Tribute to Andrew Foster.
 Silent Word Ministries.
 Retrieved from: https://www.silentwordministries.org/2011/09/22/the-written-word-a-tribute-to-andrew-foster/